smarterclayton/kubernetes/docs/design/secrets.md

 type SecretSource struct {
      Target ObjectReference

-     // Files is a set of descriptors of where and how the secret files
+     // Files is a set of adapters that determine where a secret's data should
-     // should be placed (optional).
-If not specified, the secret itself
+     // be placed on the container's filesystem
-     // will determine where its files should go
 	 Files []SecretFile
 }

 type SecretFile struct {
-     // Name of the file within the secret.
-For example, in the case
+     // Name of the key of the data within the secret Name string
-     // of SSH keys, you would have a 'private' and a 'public' key Name string

 	 // Path of the secret file within the container